Ryzen 3 PRO 4350GE vs Ryzen Embedded V2546

 So, is Ryzen 3 PRO 4350GE better than Ryzen Embedded V2546?

-It depends on what matters more to you.
+It depends on what you want from the system.
 For gaming, Ryzen Embedded V2546 is ahead with a 4.3% average FPS lead across 50 shared CPU game tests in our data.
 For rendering, compiling, streaming, and heavier multitasking, Ryzen 3 PRO 4350GE pulls ahead with 0.3% better PassMark.
 Ryzen Embedded V2546 also has the bigger cache pool with 100% larger total L3 cache (8 MB vs 4 MB).

 Which one is better for streaming, content creation, and heavy multitasking?

-For streaming, content creation, and heavier multitasking, Ryzen 3 PRO 4350GE is the better fit.
+For streaming, content creation, and heavier multitasking, Ryzen 3 PRO 4350GE is the stronger fit.
 You are getting 0.3% better PassMark, backed by 4 cores and 8 threads.

 Which one is the smarter buy today, not just the cheaper CPU?

-Ryzen 3 PRO 4350GE is the smarter buy today.
-Ryzen 3 PRO 4350GE is $151 cheaper on MSRP at $149 MSRP versus $300 MSRP, and it gives you 0.3% better PassMark.
-The trade-off is that Ryzen Embedded V2546 is still the better pure gaming CPU with a 4.3% average FPS lead across 50 shared CPU game tests in our data.
-It is also 101.9% better value on MSRP (73.4 vs 36.4 PassMark/$), so the better CPU is not just faster, it is also the cleaner value play on paper.
+Ryzen 3 PRO 4350GE is the better buy right now.
+Ryzen 3 PRO 4350GE comes in $151 cheaper on MSRP at $149 MSRP versus $300 MSRP, and it still gives you 0.3% better PassMark.
+The compromise is that Ryzen Embedded V2546 is still the better pure gaming CPU with a 4.3% average FPS lead across 50 shared CPU game tests in our data.
+It is also 101.9% better value on MSRP (73.4 vs 36.4 PassMark/$), so you are getting the faster CPU without taking a value hit on paper.

 Which one is more future-proof for 2026 and beyond?